-As an active teacher, he served as Adjunct Professor of Trombone at the University of Hawaii, Manoa, Visiting Professor of Trombone at the University of Georgia and Northern Arizona University.
-Michael continues to appear as guest clinician and recitalist throughout the country.
+As a dedicated teacher, Michael has presented clinics at major universities throughout the country.
+He has also served as adjunct professor of Trombone at the University of Hawaii, Manoa and the University of Arizona, and as Visiting Professor of Trombone at the University of Georgia and Northern Arizona University.

-In 2005, Mr. Becker created and launched the annual Becker Low Brass Boot Camp in Tucson, Arizona.
-This weeklong intensive workshop attracts students and young professionals from around the country who are pursuing a career in symphony orchestras.
+In 2005, Michael created and launched the annual Becker Low Brass Boot Camp in Tucson, Arizona.
+This weeklong, intensive workshop, with a focus on developing audition skills and preparation, attracts students and young professionals from around the country who are pursuing a career in symphony orchestras.

 As an active soloist and chamber music artist, he has had two works written for him, Still Points Concerto by Peter Askim and a Characters, a sonata by Carmela Cinco, and has performed as soloist with ensembles including the Tucson Symphony Orchestra, The Idylwyld Arts Academy Orchestra, Tucson Pops Orchestra.
 Michael is a member of the Tucson Symphony Brass Quintet performing more than 40 concerts annually.
 He has been an active solo recitalist across the nation at major Universities and can be heard on his solo bass trombone recording, Songs and Dances.

 In his spare time, he enjoys hiking, cooking and most of all tennis!